jrojers/ascii-generator-test/pages/Testing-Methodology.md

     * Test assets live in application repository, unless a 3rd party is used (New Relic).
     * Risks: Using & creating test data in production, expensive to monitor/mitigate, developer/tester assumptions on user behavior.
     * Mitigations: Pre-emptive outreach to Business, Support, Data, etc.
+    * *Failure alerts Support, Ops, and cross-functional teams to assess and resolve*.

 * **Release validation**: Validate new features have made it to production successfully.
     * Cross-functional team, focus on new changes.